Curts0/PyTabular/docs/README.md

 pytabular.logger.disabled = True
 ```

-You can query your models with the `query` method from your tabular class.
+You can query your models with the `query()` method from your tabular class.
 For Dax Queries, it will need the full Dax syntax.
 See [EVALUATE example](https://dax.guide/st/evaluate/).
 This will return a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 If you are looking to return a single value, see below.
 Simply wrap your query in the the curly brackets.
 The method will take that single cell table and just return the individual value.
 You can also query your DMV.
 See below for example.
-See [PyTabular Docs for Query](https://curts0.github.io/PyTabular/Tabular/#query).
 ```python title="Query Examples"
 #Run basic queries
 DAX_QUERY = "EVALUATE TOPN(100, 'Table1')"